googleapis/java-bigtable-hbase/bigtable-dataflow-parent/bigtable-beam-import/README.md

 ## Importing to Bigtable

+---
+**NOTE**

+If your snapshot or sequence files are compressed with Snappy, you'll run into errors importing them as of now.
+We are working on a solution to resolve this error.

+---

 You can import data into Bigtable from a snapshot or sequence files.
 Before you begin your import you must create the tables and column families in Bigtable via the [schema translation tool](https://github.com/googleapis/java-bigtable-hbase/tree/master/bigtable-hbase-1.x-parent/bigtable-hbase-1.x-tools)